Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar

-It is evident from Figure \ref{fig:cold_dense_abundances} that the evolution of the metal variations across the disk depends fairly strongly on the properties of the system.
-Even in the simplest case of a constant Mg yield, we can infer that the properties of metal poor stars points to stellar birth sites in a MW progenitor with a low SFR or a satellite galaxy.
-Our findings give independent evidence that the dispersion of [Mg/H] observed in metal poor stars are consistent with them being either deposited into the stellar halo of the MW by mergers of low mass dwarf galaxies \citep[e.g.][]{Bullock2001, Robertson2005, Johnston2008} or formed in situ if the MW had a modest SFR as has been recently suggested by \citet{Wang2021}.
+It is evident from Figure~\ref{fig:cold_dense_abundances} that the SFR leaves an imprint on the metal spread, whose amplitude at a given mean metallicity is primarily influenced by SN-driven turbulence, whose coefficient determines the speed at which the initial [Mg/Fe] spread is smoothed out as the $\langle [ \mathrm{Fe} / \mathrm{H}] \rangle$ increases in the simulations (Table \ref{tab:simulations}).
+From the simple analysis presented above, we find evidence that the properties of the metal poor halo stars are consistent with stellar birth sites in a MW progenitor with a low SFR or a satellite galaxy.

+Our findings provide ancillary evidence that the dispersion of [Mg/Fe] observed in metal poor stars are consistent with either these stars being deposited into the stellar halo of the MW by mergers of low mass dwarf galaxies \citep[e.g.,][]{Bullock2001, Robertson2005, Johnston2008} or potentially in-situ formation if the MW had a modest SFR, as has been recently suggested by \citet{Wang2021}.